dawn-cph/dja/spectroscopy/nirspec.md

 {% include assets/dja_nirspec_summary.md %}

 - The ``root`` column is a general rootname simply indicating spectra that were reduced together.
 For many programs that corresponds to individual MSA mask plans (e.g., RUBIES), but for some programs a single ``root`` name can correspond to multiple masks.
 For those roots that contain multiple mask plans, all spectra of a particular source from potentially multiple plans were co-added.
 This inconsistency of the co-addition treatment is due to the rolling nature of the processing of archival datasets as they became public and may be standardized in future reductions.
+- The ``root`` values are linked to individual tables summarizing the sources in that mask.
+Those tables have slightly different columns than the grade summary as they are generated before the redshifts are estimated from the spectra.
 - As below, exposure time per spectrum *t* (in hours) computed from `median(exptime)` in the spectra files, which isn't quite correct and double-counts exposure times for spectral extractions that overlap both NRS1 and NRS2 detectors
 - "*N* total" is the total number of estimated *unique sources* in that complation.